go-mixed/kratos-protoc/docs/upload.md

 ## Feature

-- Request Body as file raw data
+- RAW data of the request body
 - Upload a file with the `multipart/form-data` request

 ## Example

-All the file content is in the request body.

 ### 1. Copy proto files to your project

-- `protoc-gen-go-http/pb/http/options.proto` -> `your_project/third_party/http/options.proto`
+`protoc-gen-go-http/pb/http/options.proto` -> `your_project/third_party/http/options.proto`

 ### 2. Set "custom_request" to `true` in the `api/xxx.proto` file